charlesRmajor/base-expo-native-project/README.md

 * android back button hooked up to router

+* use Google Firebase (or other) to store basic retrievable app info such as:
+    * current available in-app-purchases
+    * what version(s) of app are "dead"
+    * others?

 # Questions:
 * does this part of AndroidManifest.xml need to be updated for a new project?
         ```xml <data android:scheme="exp0eb95a6a4750409ebfe07d5095542b14"/>```